pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 # (let me kiss you) at the funeral of the gods [funogods]

-## Chapter I - Stationary Action [Science]
+## Chapter I - Stationary Action [Science] (smooth)

 "Oh my sweet Science, did you just derive Hamilton's Principle," mom said, looking at the whiteboard.

 "I'll never understand how such a beautiful mind was conceived inside me.
 When I was 10, I was dressing up paper dolls.
 I'll never be as brilliant as you, my dear."
 I could sense an overwhelming intensity of joy and pride in her voice.
 She wasn't just looking at a whiteboard filled with mathematical equations.
 She was looking at my weeks of exhausting work on these mechanics problems.
 My investigation of the physical world in the language I'm most fluent with.

 I felt relieved.
-I got somewhere finally without getting entangled in specificalities.
+I got somewhere finally without getting entangled in specific details.
 I wasn't pursuing physics like mom; she was a nuclear physicist working at the University of Copenhagen.
 I was more drawn to the pure beauty of mathematical abstraction.
 Physics was her passion; mathematics was mine.
 While she saw the beauty in theoretical predictions and experimental verifications, I was captivated by the elegant magic of describing the universe through pure abstraction.
 But aren't we approaching the same truth from different sides?
 Isn't it the beauty of Science, anyway?

 "Will you have your dinner now, my baby Science?
 I made your favourite dish."
 I could never fully express how much I loved mom.
 She knew I wouldn't have dinner without getting somewhere.
 I almost forgot how hungry I was.